 Please click HERE to read/download the editorial.

-We are very pleased to announce that Emily Willoughby, Kirsten Hilger and Jonathan Wai have been elected onto the board of ISIR.
+We are very pleased to announce that Emily Willoughby and Kirsten Hilger have been elected onto the board of ISIR.
 We are delighted that they have agreed to take on this work, and would like to introduce them below:

 Emily is a Ph.D. candidate at the University of Minnesota in the personality, individual differences and behavior genetics program area of psychology.